helloworld637/instant-theme-selector/README.md

 # instant-theme-selector
 select your theme instantly for your website

+:paintbrush: :house: :smile: